 - Astronomy: It is one of the branches of natural sciences that I’m really interested in.
-I hope to be one of those who will be an eyewitness of that forever memorable moment which we humans finally understand that we are not alone in the cosmos!
+I hope to be one of those lucky people who will be an eyewitness of that forever memorable moment in which we, human beings, finally understand that we are not alone in the universe!

 - Literature: As the son of a couple that consists from a theater dramatist and a literature fan who both were and are avid book collectors, I am the heir to a fairly large family library!
 It is not an exaggeration to say that I live among the books!
 I’m also an avid book collector and an amateur novelist myself.
 The picture in this post is inspired by Russell’s fascinating childhood adventure in the huge library of Pembroke Lodge, as it is described in the first chapter of Logicomix!
-Amazingly Russell’s life-time search for an absolute “truth” and a reliable “foundation” for human knowledge which leaded him to many wonderlands like religion, philosophy, science, mathematics and finally logic, is so similar to my journey through these kingdoms which is motivated by the same reason!
+Amazingly Russell’s life-time search for an absolute “truth” and a reliable “foundation” for human knowledge which led him to many wonderlands such as philosophy, science, mathematics and finally logic, is so similar to my journey through these kingdoms which is motivated by the same reason!
 However it will be a very long journey and I’m just in the first steps of this endless road!
-If you are curious to know what the books on the shelves are, here is the complete list of them.
+If you are curious to know what the books on the shelves are, here is a complete list.
 It is a good entertainment to find the special order that these collection of the books are ordered by!
 You don’t need the Axiom of Choice, though!

-- Linguistics: In some sense logic itself is a language and working within different logics is like speaking in different languages!
+- Linguistics: In some sense logic itself is a language and working via different logics is like speaking using different languages!
 On the other hand it seems people who speak in different languages think in different ways and via different logics!
-My great interest in the history and literature of the world unfolded the important role of language in understanding different thought paradigms, life-styles and cultures to me.
-Based on this fact I became interested in linguistics and etymology with a long term dream of becoming a polyglot.
-As someone who was born in Langarud city in Gilan province in north of Iran, I know Gilaki and Persian languages as a native speaker as well as a bit Russian which is the primary or secondary language of the neighbor countries around the Caspian Sea.
-My English is not bad too.
-Also due to the Arabic language courses included in the education system in Iran, I could understand Arabic well which itself made it easy for me to begin learning its sister languages, Aramaic and Hebrew, which are necessary for my studies in the history of civilizations and religions in the middle East.
+My great interest in the history and literature of the world unfolded the important role of the language in understanding different thought paradigms, life-styles and cultures to me.
+Based on this fact I have became interested in linguistics and etymology with a long term dream of becoming a polyglot.
+As someone who was born in Langarud city in Gilan province in north of Iran, besides Persian and English I know Gilaki as a native speaker as well as a bit Russian which is the primary or secondary language of the neighbor countries around the Caspian Sea.
+Also due to the Arabic language courses included in the education system in Iran, I could understand Arabic which itself made it easy for me to begin learning its sister languages, Aramaic and Hebrew, which are necessary for my studies in the history of Middle Eastern civilization.
 However I’m still far from becoming fluent in these languages.
-On the other hand I do plan to learn more about two European sisters of Persian language namely German, Latin and Greek, particularly because of their significance in the European philosophy and literature as well as their key role in the etymology of Western branch of Indo-European languages.
-In this direction ancient Eastern Indo-European languages specially Sanskrit and Avestan are also a part of my etymological studies.
-A special project that I follow in my linguistic studies is to understand the interactions of the middle Eastern languages of different roots particularly the situation of word exchanges between Persian and Hebrew languages.
+On the other hand I do plan to learn more about European sisters of Persian language namely German, Latin and Greek, particularly because of their significance in the European philosophy and literature as well as their key role in the etymology of Western branch of Indo-European languages.
+In this direction ancient Eastern Indo-European languages particularly Sanskrit and Avestan are also part of my etymological studies.
+A special project that I follow in my linguistic studies is to understand the interactions of the Middle Eastern languages of different roots particularly the situation of word exchanges between Persian and Hebrew languages.
 Such linguistic interactions are interesting because they indicate some historical interactions between people of different cultures.

 - Movies: It is hard to describe my movie taste.
 Maybe some examples from different cinematic styles could be more expressive than such a description.
 Tarkovsky’s Stalker, Kubrick’s 2001 a space odyssey, Kurosawa’s Dreams, De Sica’s Bicycle Thieves, Aronofsky’s Pi, Shyamalan’s The Village, Amenábar’s The Others, Weir’s The Truman Show, Barratier’s The Chorus and Jeunet’s Amélie are among my favorites.

-- Music: At last but not at least is music which is my most favorite art among the arts.
+- Music: At last but not the least stands music which is my most favorited branch of arts.
 In short words, my taste of music is close to European classics, medieval folklore, non-vocal musics and everything that is close to my very classic definition of a beautiful song.
 Mozart, Vangelis and Secret Garden duo are among my favorite musicians and piano is my favorite music instrument.
 Just like Pythagoreans, I believe there is a hidden relation between mathematics as the most abstract knowledge and music as the most abstract art!
 Don’t you think that some special songs like Vangelis’ Conquest of Paradise and Carl Orff’s Fortuna have something to do with large cardinal theory?!

 ABOUT MY WEBSITE.

 My Blog posts in this site are mainly about subjects that are related to my interests listed above.
-So you can find posts about almost every mathematical and non-mathematical subjects among them!
+Thus you can find posts about almost every mathematical and non-mathematical subjects among them!